MSR&LHA Web page banner

 Other Related Information

-New 2023: The late Max Robin was one of the primary researchers into the history of West Virginia's logging railroads and he produced a list of the state’s logging railroads.
+List of West Virginia's Logging railroads: The late Max Robin was one of the primary researchers into the history of West Virginia's logging railroads and he produced a list of West Virginia's logging railroads.
 His list was last updated in 2005 and was a work in progress.
 Max died in 2021 following several years of declining health.
 The list is obviously incomplete, may be the most comprehensive list of West Virginia logging railroad information available.
 It is hoped that future researchers will be able to fill in some of the many blanks.
 The list can be downloaded as a Excel file here and a PDF file here.

 Links to related Web sites